 This online workshop is a mix of teaching, reflection, discussion and discovery.
 The focus of the facilitator-led time is on building skills and processing learning together as couples.

 The workshop is six 2-hour live webinars, each a week apart.
-There is homework before and after each webinar to increase the impact (some eLearning and some fun assignments).
-Expect to spend about 2 hrs/wk on homework assignments.
+There is homework before and after each webinar to increase the impact (some eLearning, some reading, discussions with your spouse and some fun assignments).
+Expect to spend about 2-3 hrs/wk on homework assignments.

 The workshop is open for any (almost) married couple who respects that the content is delivered from a Christian perspective.
 Please register by filling out the form below and responding to the follow-up email from n-Culture.
 Registration is not complete until approved by n-Culture and payment is received and processed.

 $ 200 per couple